SilentPaltos/Minecraft-HAL-Lighting-VanillaShader/README.md

 # Minecraft-HAL-Lighting-VanillaShader
-_I don't remember why it is named HAL.._\
+_I don't remember why it is named HAL.._

+I created it as a tool for making lighting on maps

-Minecraft 26.1 Snapshot 1
+Minecraft 26.1 Snapshot 1\
+**Incompatible with Sodium!**

 Video: https://youtu.be/WDjhtDT9G6Y